 In the summer of 2018 and on an ongoing basis since then, NDUS and ECI, an independent insurance audit company, researched several policies and performed thorough audits of popular insurance plans.
 Here is a list, though not comprehensive, of plans/companies that will meet the requirements, or will meet the criteria and only result in proof of purchase of a Medical Evacuation and Repatriation of Remain policy.
 Additionally, we included a list of plans that will not meet the above listed waiver requirements, and thus, will result in a denial.
 These lists serve as an example and are not exhaustive; NDUS reserves the right to add or remove plans to these lists as more information comes to light.

 - Canada Medicare

 - Saudi Arabia Cultural Mission (SACM) insurance through United HealthCare

 ASPE Insurance •Atlas America • Atlas Exchange • Compass Health Insurance •First Health Network •GeoBlue Navigator Health Plan •Global Benefits Group •Gouda Travel Insurance •IEESIMG Global •Insuby, Inc. •ISO Care • Patriot America •Patriot Exchange •PGH Global •PSI Insurance •Seven Corners •Student Health Advantage •Student Secure •Study USA-HealthCare •Tokio Marine HCC Insurance •USI Affinty •4 Ever Life Insurance Company

 To apply for a waiver, the student will submit a waiver request through ECI Services in the permissible timeframe.
+The waiver application deadline for Fall 2019 is Wednesday, September 4, 2019.
 Visit ECI Services’ website to start the waiver process.
 If you are unable to log into the site, please visit with your campus contact person.